 What are your recommendations for businesses facing a smaller budget due to COVID?

-Tracy Saathoff, VP of Insights, Strategy & Media: Get to know your audience and where they spend the most time.
+Tracy Saathoff, VP of Strategy: Get to know your audience and where they spend the most time.
 Without as much money to spend, you’ll want to focus on the platforms with the best engagement.
 That way you can build up impact and frequency without spreading yourself too thin trying to do multiple ad formats.